Forms on Berkovich spaces based on harmonic tropicalizations: Introduction

 \subsection{Canonical Tropicalizations for Abelian Varieties}

-In Section~\ref{section: canonical tropicalization of abelian varieties}, we will show that for an abelian variety $A$ over $K$, the canonical tropicalization map induced by Raynaud's uniformization theory is a harmonic tropicalization.
+In Section~\ref{section: canonical tropicalization of abelian varieties}, we will show that for an abelian variety $A$ over $K$, the canonical tropicalization map $\trop \colon A^\an \to N_\R$ is a harmonic tropicalization.
+Here, we denote by $N$ the cocharacter lattice of the torus $\bT$ involved in Raynaud's uniformization theory for $A$ .
 In Section~\ref{abelian threefold}, we will give an example of an abelian threefold with mixed reduction such that the canonical tropicalization is not a smooth tropicalization map.
 This shows that weakly smooth forms arise very naturally for abelian varieties.